Street lighting in Derbyshire is our responsibility and a licence is required to attach permanent or temporary decorations onto street lights.

-You'll need to apply for a license, for example, if you wish to attach decorations such as hanging baskets or Christmas lights to lamp posts - also known as lighting columns - in your village or town.
+You'll need to apply for a licence, for example, if you wish to attach decorations such as hanging baskets or Christmas lights to lamp posts - also known as lighting columns - in your village or town.

 You have a legal duty that anyone hired to attach permanent or temporary decorations to a street lighting column is competent to do so and that risk assessments and method statements are in place before works commence.